The Month of April

 April was originally the second month of the year in the Roman calendar and consisted of 30 days.
 It became the fourth month consisting of only 29 days when January was designated the first month of the year around 450 BCE.
 April became 30 days long again when Julius Caesar reformed the calendar.

-April is the fourth month of the year in the Julian and Gregorian calendar and consists of 30 days.
-It is commonly associated with the season of spring in the Northern Hemisphere and autumn (fall) in the Southern hemisphere.
+April is the fourth month of the year in the Gregorian calendar and consists of 30 days.
+It is commonly associated with the season of spring in the Northern Hemisphere and fall (autumn) in the Southern hemisphere.

 April starts on the same day of the week as July and ends on the same day of the week as December in common years.
 During leap years, April starts on the same day of the week as January.